 Step 6.
 Choose whether or not you want Windows to handle everything.
-If you choose Let me choose, please remember to check Include a system image of drives option.
+If you choose Let me choose, please remember to check the option Include a system image of drives.

 Step 7.
-At the Review backup settings window, you can click Change schedule to let Windows 10 automatic backup to network drive/NAS.
-Then click Save settings and run the backup.
+At the Review backup settings window, click Change schedule to let Windows 10 automatic backup to network drive or NAS.
+Then, click Save settings and run the backup.

-Note: You may encounter that Windows 10/11 backup to network drive fails if you directly input the network path in the Step 4 above.
-In this case, you need to map your network drive or NAS to local computer and assign a drive letter for it.
+You may encounter that Windows 10 backup to network drive fails if you directly input the network path in Step 4 above.
+In this case, you need to map your network drive or NAS to a local computer and assign a drive letter for it.

 When the process completes, you will be asked if you want to create a system repair disc that can help to boot your computer.
 If your computer has an optical drive, you can click Yes to make it.
 If not, you can also create a system repair disk with your USB flash drive.

-2. To restore the system, go to Settings > Update & security > Recovery > Advanced startup > Restart now.
-And go to Troubleshoot > Advanced Options when your computer restarts, and then click System image recovery.
+- Go to Settings > Update & security > Recovery > Advanced startup > Restart now.

 Step 1.
 Click Start > Click Settings option > choose Update & security > Click Backup.